 The lesson makes use of a book called Tigerland and Other Unintended Destinations by Eric Dinerstein (Island Press, 2005).
-This book was one of the winners of the 2007 AAAS/Subaru SB&F Prize for Excellence in Science Books (you can read about this prize at: Book Award).
+This book was one of the winners of the 2007 AAAS/Subaru SB&F Prize for Excellence in Science Books.
 Each chapter, according to the author, illustrates an important theme in conservation biology.

 Conservation biology is interesting to study because it is a relatively new discipline that provides a picture of the impact that human activities have had on the natural world.
 Unfortunately, much of this recent impact has resulted in the loss of species and habitat.
 Yet, in Tigerland, Dinerstein argues that “the combined efforts of people working on behalf of conservation proves the point that against enormous odds, a single individual can make a difference in the world if he or she embraces the cause of safeguarding the future of the planet’s millions of species so dependent on us for survival.”